idaholab/virtual_test_bed/doc/content/research_reactors/agn/agn_mesh.md

 The top inner graphite core boundary mesh is constructed from the equations for its curve, then the inside region is triangulated, and lastly stitched to the top half core 2D mesh.

 !alert note
-These two regions would be meshed easier, and could be meshed with QUAD elements, using a FillBetweenCurvesGenerator
+These two regions could be meshed with QUAD elements, using a `FillBetweenCurvesGenerator`.

 !listing agn/3D_AGN-201_Final.i start=[top_half_ig_core_boundary] end=[top_half_right_ig_cif_wall]